alexlarbi/expense-tracker/README.md

 # Expense Tracker

-Web application for keeping trak of expenses.
+Web application for keeping track of expenses.

 Built using Reach Hooks and LocalStorage API.